-The first image that comes in mind when we think of Jaipur is that of exquisite palaces and forts.
+The first image that comes to mind when we think of Jaipur is that of exquisite palaces and forts.
 But there are places equally if not more bewitching in the city that mustn’t be missed.

 Padao Open Air Restaurant: